Andrzej Seweryn: Life and career

 Since 1993 he has performed in Comédie Française in Paris (receiving full membership in 1995, as the third non-French in the history of that theatre) and taught at the Paris Conservatoire.
 In 1996 he received Witkacy Prize - Critics' Circle Award.
+In 2000, he became a member of the Polish Academy of Arts and Sciences.
 For his contribution to French culture in 2005 was awarded with Légion d'honneur, in addition to Ordre des Arts et des Lettres and Ordre national du Mérite.
+In 2008, he was awarded the Commander's Cross of the Order of Polonia Restituta.

 Andrzej Seweryn appeared in over 50 motion pictures, most them Polish, French and German productions.
 He is best known in the United States for his portrayal as Julian Scherner in the film Schindler's List.
 Seweryn was allegedly chosen for the role of Scherner since he bore a striking physical resemblance to the actual Julian Scherner, based upon photographic evidence from World War II.

 He has also portrayed the French Revolutionary leader Maximilien Robespierre, in the film and mini-series La Révolution française (1989) ('The French Revolution').

 His 2006 film Who Never Lived was entered into the 28th Moscow International Film Festival.
+In the same year, he received the Gold Medal for Merit to Culture – Gloria Artis.
+Between 2008–2011, he served as a member of the Council of the Polish Film Institute.

-In 2016, he won the Best Actor Award at the Locarno International Film Festival for the film The Last Family.
+In 2016, he won the Best Actor Award at the Locarno International Film Festival for his portrayal of painter Zdzisław Beksiński in Jan P. Matuszyński's 2016 biopic The Last Family.
+In 2017, he also won the Polish Academy Award for Best Actor as well as Best Actor Award at the annual Gdynia Film Festival for the same role.

+In 2023, he won the Polish Academy Award for Best Supporting Actor for his role in Jacek Lusiński's 2022 drama film Śubuk.

+Personal life

+He has three children with three different wives: a daughter, Maria Seweryn (born 1975) with his first wife, Polish actress Krystyna Janda, and two sons, Yann-Baptiste and Maximilien.